 - 2.6.
 It is the policy of the EPC that, except in extraordinary circumstances, positions returned to the college as a result of denial of reappointment or tenure will be returned to the department or program upon the submission of a full proposal and its review by the EPC.
 (Passed November 8, 2005) - 2.7.
 The Committee will receive prompt notification from the Dean of the Faculty of all pending hirings in tenure-track positions both departmental and extra-departmental.
 (Passed April 8, 1997) - 2.8.
 The Committee may advise the Dean of the Faculty about the size of the Faculty and the status of departments and programs, subject to the provisions specified in sections 3.1 through 3.1.d, below. - 3.
 Changes in Faculty Size and the Status of Departments and Programs - 3.1.
 The Educational Policy Committee has the responsibility of making recommendations to the Faculty for changes in the total Faculty size and for the creation, elimination, or reorganization of departments and programs.
 If approved by the Faculty, such recommendations shall be forwarded to the President for approval by the Board of Trustees. - 3.1.a.
-While the Faculty delegates to the Educational Policy Committee the responsibility for advising the Dean of the Faculty about routine adjustments in the staffing of individual departments or programs, any recommendations for overall changes in the size of the Faculty, or for (other) substantial changes in the educational policy of the College, must be approved by the Faculty. - 3.1.b.
-Before any formal inquiry begins into the elimination or reorganization of a department or program, the department/program must be notified of the grounds for the inquiry by the EPC.
-In addition, the EPC will notify the faculty of such an inquiry in its fall or spring report.
-The EPC is empowered to solicit information to conduct its inquiry.
-Prior to any recommendation by the EPC to the faculty, the department or program must be afforded the opportunity to respond to EPC questions and to provide the EPC both in writing and at meetings any supporting evidence.
-Before any recommendation is brought to the faculty by the EPC, the department or program shall have the opportunity to review the proposed recommendation and provide a response.
-If the EPC moves forward with a recommendation to the faculty to eliminate or reorganize a department or program, it will be the responsibility of the EPC to provide to the faculty a detailed rationale for its recommendation.
+The Faculty delegates to the Educational Policy Committee the responsibility for advising the Dean of the Faculty about routine adjustments in the staffing of individual departments or programs. - 3.1.a.i.
+Increases in the Size of the Faculty.
+A proposal to increase the size of the faculty will may be brought by the Dean of the Faculty to the Financial Affairs Committee (FAC) and the EPC for their approval, or by EPC to the Dean of the Faculty and the FAC for their approval.
+The EPC and the FAC will review, respectively, the Dean of the Faculty's substantive curricular rationale and a funding plan for the position(s), including for any position initially funded by an outside source; the Dean's curricular rationale and plan will be provided to the respective committees in writing for the record.